FarronF/limerick-council-meetings/meetings/2023/03/20-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of Metropolitan District of Limerick - 20th February 2023.md

 In proposing the Motion, Councillor Kiely referred to the difficulties and stress caused to families

 whose children were not allocated a Secondary School place.
-She highlighted that there is a need--- 15
+She highlighted that there is a need
+---
+15

 to amend the current application system to ensure all sixth class children are guaranteed a school